mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 #### User risk policy

-Offline detection - takes effect offline, these polices can identify user accounts that are found to be at risk Assignment - describes when the policy will be triggerd, including definition of the applicable users/groups and the risk level condition
+**Offline detection** - takes effect offline, these polices can identify user accounts that are found to be at risk **Assignment** - describes when the policy will be triggerd, including definition of the applicable users/groups and the risk level condition
-Control - describes what to do when the policy triggers, the action can be block or allow accesss, or force password change
+**Control** - describes what to do when the policy triggers, the action can be block or allow **accesss/account**, or allow access but force password change

 #### MFA registration policy